-The Fund applies the simplified approach to all amounts receivable and due from related parties.
-At initial recognition, the Fund recognises a loss allowance based on Lifetime ECLs.
+The Fund applies the simplified approach to all receivables and amounts due from related parties.
+At initial recognition, the Fund recognizes a loss allowance based on Lifetime ECLs.
 This approach does not require the significant estimation and judgement necessary to determine whether there have been changes in credit risk and whether such changes are significant.
 A provision matrix is used to measure the lifetime ECL.

-For all investments, IFRS 9 outlines a three-stage model (general approach) for impairment based on changes in credit quality since initial recognition as summarised below:
+For all investments, IFRS 9 outlines a three-stage model (general approach) for impairment based on changes in credit quality since initial recognition as summarized below:

-- A financial instrument that is not credit-impaired on initial recognition is classified in Stage 1 and has its credit risk continuously monitored by the Fund. - If a significant increase in credit risk ('SICR') since initial recognition is identified, the financial instrument is moved to Stage 2 but is not yet deemed to be creditimpaired. - If the financial instrument is credit-impaired, the financial instrument is then moved to Stage 3.
-Please refer to note 10.a (v) for a description of how the Fund defines credit-impaired and default.

-- Financial instruments in Stage 1 have their ECL measured at an amount equal to the portion of lifetime expected credit losses within the next twelve (12) months.
+- A financial instrument that is not credit-impaired on initial recognition is classified in Stage 1 and has its credit risk continuously monitored by the Fund. - If a significant increase in credit risk ('SICR') since initial recognition is identified, the financial instrument is moved to 'Stage 2' but is not yet deemed to be credit-impaired. - If the financial instrument is credit-impaired, the financial instrument is then moved to 'Stage 3'.
+Please refer to note 8(a) (v) for a description of how the Fund defines credit-impaired and default. - Financial instruments in Stage 1 have their ECL measured at an amount equal to the portion of lifetime expected credit losses within the next 12 months.
 Instruments in Stages 2 or 3 have their ECL measured based on expected credit losses on a lifetime basis.
-Please refer to note 10.a (vi) for a description of inputs, assumptions and estimation techniques used in measuring the ECL. - A pervasive concept in measuring ECL in accordance with IFRS 9 is that it should consider forward- looking information.
-Note 10.a (vii) includes an explanation of how the Fund has incorporated this in its ECL model. - Purchased or originated credit-impaired (POCI) financial assets are those assets that are credit- impaired on initial recognition.
+Please refer to note 8(a) (vi) for a description of inputs, assumptions and estimation techniques used in measuring the ECL. - A pervasive concept in measuring ECL in accordance with IFRS 9 is that it should consider forward-looking information.
+Note 8(a) (vii) includes an explanation of how the Fund has incorporated this in its ECL model. - Purchased or originated credit-impaired (POCI) financial assets are those assets that are credit- impaired on initial recognition.
 The ECL is always measured on a lifetime basis and is deemed "built-in" to the fair value on origination.
-A credit impaired effective interest rate is used to amortise these instruments to their maturity.
-Changes to the life-time expected credit losses are adjusted in the amortised prices.
+A credit impaired effective interest rate is used to amortize these instruments to their maturity.
+Changes to the life-time expected credit losses are adjusted in the amortized prices.